wwwbbb8510/laravel_startup_sample/README.md

     - API versioning: API versioning is not implemented in the sample project.
 But before starting a project, a proper versioning strategy needs to be designed.
     - Fallback routes: Customised fallback routes need to be defined for each set of APIs.
     - Rate Limits: To reduce the lost of being attacked, rate limits need to be added for APIs.

+## Tips for font-end applications to call the APIs mainly about security considerations

+- If possible, a Single Page Application, which resides in the same top-level domain of the API project, should be the preferred approach of building the front-end application.

+    - Sanctum SPA authentication can be used to tighten the security.

+    - On production environment, a whitelisted domains should be defined for SPA authentication.

+    - CSRF should be added with the frontend by using sanctum/csrf-cookie.

+- To benefit the performance, front-end should store and maintain the model if possible, and only communicate with backend APIs to sync the model when necessary.

+- If token has to be used for the API authentication, Frontend should refresh the token frequently in order to protect token forgery.

+- When calling the API, make suer `Accept: 'application/json'` is set in the request header.
+This could prevent errors causes by redirection.
+For example, the sample project may return a login html page if the token is correct.

+- Whenever frontend needs to call backend APIs, frontend should take rate limits as a consideration.
+This could add another layer of preventing malicious attacks from the frontend.

 ## License